arturpragacz/hass-cc-arturs-labels/README.md

 These are just area-related labels.
 You might also consider making more functional labels, like:

 - Sensors
-- Battery devices
-- Important Battery devices
 - Motion sensors
 - Security motion sensors
 - Water pumps
 - Critical
+- Battery devices
+- Important Battery devices
+- Important

 Off course there are many other possibilities.
 The whole point of the system is that it is extremely flexible and can therefore fit a large group of diverse use cases.